bgamboa1/mVSOBase/doc/mathdoc/param-economic.rst

   :return: a Pandas DataFrame with entities as columns and timesteps as index

-  Calculate commodity prices for each modelled timestep.
+  Calculate commodity prices for each modeled timestep.
   Checks whether the input is a float.
 If it is a float it gets the input value as a fix value for commodity price.
 Otherwise if the input value is not a float, but a string, it extracts the price coefficient from the string and  multiplies it with a timeseries of commodity price variables.

 Process Economical Parameters